-My research to date has been an effort to further understand the biophysics of proteins and enzymes in nonaqueous/unnatural environments.
-Specifically, my research concentrates on the development of novel biofluids that can perform enzymatic function in the absence of water.
-The aim of such research is to provide new technologies for biocatalysis purposes, and to further our understanding of proteins and enzymes in unnatural environments.
+The main focus of my research is on the development of novel biomaterials for non-aqueous biocatalysis.
+The aim of such research is to provide new technologies for industrial bioprocessing, with a focus on new recycling technologies, and to further our understanding of proteins and enzymes in unnatural environments.

-Initially my work, throughout my PhD and first post-doc, involved the design and characterization of solvent-free liquid proteins.
+Initially my work, throughout my PhD and first post-doc, has been an effort to further understand the biophysics of proteins and enzymes in nonaqueous/unnatural environments.
+This was done through the the design and characterization of solvent-free liquid proteins.
 These unique biofluids are liquids in the absent of any solvent, and retain structure, dynamics, and function despite the lack of water.
 Amazingly, these materials have a high thermal stability, with enzyme activity attainable at 150 °C.

-Please see the links below, and my publications for further detail.
+Please see my publications for further detail.